chizobaemeghiebo/intro-section-with-dropdown-navigation-main/README.md

 ### Continued development

-For future projects ill be focusing more on javascript for drop down menus and learn more fun ways to incorporate it in my websites.
+For future projects I'll be focusing more on javascript for drop down menus and learn more fun ways to incorporate it in my websites.

 ## Author